-Are there any differences between the requirements for 2-3 fragment assemblies versus 4+?
+Are there any differences between the requirements for 2-3 fragment assemblies versus 4-6?

 The major differences between the two are the length of overlapping sequences between the adjacent fragments and the incubation time of the assembly reaction.
 The 15 minute assembly reaction protocol is recommended for assembly of 2-3 fragments that are flanked by 15-25 nt overlaps.
-The 1 hour assembly protocol is recommended for the assembly of $4^{+}$ fragments, flanked by 20-40 nt overlaps. (see the chart on page 12).
+The 1 hour assembly protocol is recommended for the assembly of up to 6 fragments, flanked by 20-80 nt overlaps.
+The total amount of DNA in a 4-6 fragment assembly is also higher than a 2-3 fragment assembly (see the chart on page 11).